raymondworkshop/dev.constructsoftware/notes.md

+---
+layout: post
+title: "notes on the Softwre Architecutres"
+date: 2019-01-04
+comments: true
+categories: [learning]
+---

 ### Notes on construction of software system at scale
   - Software engineering creates **practical, cost-effective solutions** to develop software systems in the service of mankind.

   - Software Engineeers are less likely to design data structures and algorithms from scratch and **more likely to build systems from library and framework components**.

   -

+#### lessons
+ * building on one another's successes

 #### Concepts of design for complex systems - From programs to systems
   - algorithms & Data structures -> reuse of libraries, frameworks